Hear.com Review: Prices, Services, and Hearing Aid Models in 2024

 If there is a cause for your hearing loss that requires special treatment, your care provider will refer you to an ENT (Ear, Nose, and Throat doctor) before fitting you with hearing aids.
 If you choose the tele-audiology route, hear.com offers the most robust at-home hearing test on the market.
 A licensed hearing care provider conducts a thorough assessment of your hearing incl.
 CEDRA questionnaire, pure tone audiometry, otoscopy, speech testing and bone conduction measurements.
 Your tele-audiology provider will refer you to an ENT if they suspect any underlying medical issues.

-Ongoing service and the hear.com app
+Ongoing service and the hear.com Horizon app

-Hear.com maintains an active role in your care—even after you’ve purchased hearing aids—primarily through the hear.com app.
+hear.com maintains an active role in your care—even after you’ve purchased hearing aids—primarily through the hear.com app.
 The app provides direct access to your hear.com consultant at “any time”, and provides a library of FAQs to help answer common support questions.
 The app also monitors your hearing aid usage and encourages you to use your hearing aids more frequently, which is one of the keys to succeeding with hearing aids.

 The hear.com app also provides a convenient hub for scheduling and rescheduling appointments with your local (or tele-audiology) care provider.
 Appointment reminders are sent through the app, and when it’s time for your appointment, you can get directions on the app as well.